DOMjudge/domjudge/doc/manual/upgrading.rst

 you first need to complete an upgrade to 7.0 before upgrading to a newer version.
 See https://github.com/DOMjudge/domjudge/tree/7.0/sql/upgrade for instructions for upgrading to 7.0.
-When you have successfully upgraded to 7.0, you can run the prodedure above to reach the current version.
+When you have successfully upgraded to 7.0, you can run the procedure above to reach the current version.